isomerpages/nhg-ohrpp/_public-awareness/Your Rights as a Research Participant.md

 variant: tiptap
 description: ""
 ---
-<p>At NHG, we are committed to the safety and welfare of our Research Participants.
+<p>At NHG Health, we are committed to the safety and welfare of our Research
+Participants.
 We have set up a robust Human Research Protection Programme (HRPP) to safeguard your rights as a Research Participant.</p>
 <p>Knowing your rights allows you to participate more fully in research that
 can contribute to quality patient care.</p>
 <ul data-tight="true" class="tight">